 If you are earning a net income less than $50,000 a year from your practice or knowledge of dentistry, you qualify for the MDA limited time practice/professional leave category, with an 85 percent MDA membership discount.
 You may also qualify for a partial or full dues waiver.
-For waiver information, call the membership department at 800-589-2632, ext.
-451.
+For waiver information, email the membership department or call 800-589-2632.

 You are eligible for MDA and ADA graduate student membership if you are enrolled in an educational program of not less than one academic year in an accredited dental school, or in an internship or residency program approved by the Commission on Dental Accreditation.
-MDA graduate student membership is free.
-The ADA’s graduate student membership is determined annually by the ADA.
+ADA and MDA graduate student membership is free.

-At the MDA, ADA, and local levels, life membership is awarded in May of each year to members who are turning age 65 during that year and have 30 consecutive years of membership or 40 total years of membership.
-Dues will be reduced to reflect life member status the year you turn 66.
+At the MDA, ADA, and local levels, life membership is awarded to members who have 30 consecutive years of membership or 40 total years of membership.

 There are two categories of ADA and MDA life membership: active (working) and retired.
-Active life members pay 75 percent of ADA and MDA dues for as long as they work.
+Active life members are recognized for their continued membership and commitment to organized dentistry.
 Fully retired life members do not pay dues.
-For questions on life membership, contact the membership department at 800-589-2632, ext.
-451.
+For questions on life membership, email the membership department or call 800-589-2632.

 Yes.
 Call the MDA toll-free at 800-589-2632 and ask for the accounting department for billing questions or the membership department for membership questions.
 MDA office hours are 8 a.m. until 5 p.m.
 Monday through Friday.